Date of Degree

 This thesis contributes to the field of human computation as it applies to areas of information science, particularly information retrieval (IR).
 We begin by discussing the merits and limitations of applying crowdsourcing and game-based approaches to information science.
 We then develop a framework that examines the value of using crowdsourcing and game mechanisms to each step of an IR model.
 We identify three areas of the IR model that our framework indicates are likely to benefit from the application of human computation methods: acronym identification and resolution, relevance assessment, and query formulation.
 We conduct experiments that employ human computation methods, evaluate the benefits of these methods and report our findings.
 We conclude that employing human computation methods such as crowdsourcing and games, can improve the accuracy of many tasks currently being done by machine methods alone.
 We demonstrate that the best results can be achieved when human computation methods augment computer-based IR processes, providing an extra level of skills, abilities, and knowledge that computers cannot easily replicate.

 crowdsourcing, games with a purpose, human computation, information retrieval, information science, serious games

 xiv, 209 pages

 Copyright 2013 Christopher Glenn Harris

 Harris, Christopher Glenn.
 "Applying human computation methods to information science."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.